aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/knowledge-base/technical-articles/how-to-use-web-service-to-create-barcode/_index.md

 Run the application, specify some values and click on the “Get Barcode” button.
 The application will consume the barcode web service and get the barcode image from it.
 The image will then be displayed on the form as below.

 ![todo:image_alt_text](how-to-use-web-service-to-create-barcode_4.png)
-##### **Consume Web Service from a Console Application**
+### **Consume Web Service from a Console Application**
 Create a new project in Visual Studio and choose “Console Application” in project type.
 Name the project as “ GetBarCodeConsole ”.
-Add the reference to the barcode service, just as we gave above in the winforms application.Write the below code in the main() method.
+Add the reference to the barcode service, just as we gave above in the WinForms application.Write the below code in the main() method.

-**[C#]**

 {{< highlight csharp >}}